 Weekly progress reports along with grades from the previous week will be sent home in the Tuesday Folder for grades 5K-fourth.
 Parents are to go over the report and papers with their child, initial each paper, and sign and return the report in the Tuesday Folder the next day.
 Tests for grades 5 - 8 are sent home to be signed and returned.
-Interim Reports for grades 5 - 8 are sent home in the Tuesday Folder the next day.
+Interim Reports for grades 5 - 8 are sent home in the Tuesday Folder after the midpoint of the 9-week Quarter.